Continuing Professional Education (CPE) Summary

 Summary of Rule 13 - CPE Requirements

-1. GROUP STUDY: Minimum of 16 hours based on 40 hour rule or 48 hours based on 120 hour rule is required.
+1. GROUP STUDY: Minimum of 8 hours based on 40-hour rule or 24 hours based on 120-hour rule is required.

 4. ETHICS: All license holders must have at least 4 hours of Accounting Ethics in any 36 month reporting cycle.
-Beginning January 1, 2015, one of those hours must be ASBPA specific.
+One of those hours must be the Arkansas State Board of Accountancy Laws and Rules course.

-5. NEW LICNESEES: Licensees who receive their initial licensure during the current calendar year must obtain CPE hours prorated based upon the date of initial licensure.
+5. NEW LICENSEES: Licensees who receive their initial license during the current calendar year must obtain CPE hours prorated based upon the date of initial license.
 They are exempt from the ethics requirement until their first full year of licensure.

-6. 120 HOUR RULE REPORTING CYCLE: 36 months immediately preceding the expiration date of the current license, for license renewals.
-However, for new license applications, this requirement is for 36 months immediately preceding the license application date.
+6. 120-HOUR RULE REPORTING CYCLE: 36 months immediately preceding the expiration date of the current license.

 This CPE Summary is for supplemental purposes only and not the official source.
-Board Rule 13 and AR Code Annotated § 17-12-502 CPE Requirement should be reviewed for your official source.
+Board Rule 13 and AR Code Annotated § 17-12-502 CPE Requirement should be considered the official source.